Extended Project Qualification

 - Some people choose a topic that links to their university course choice.
 This can demonstrate your interest beyond your A level studies and gives universities something to discuss with you at interview.

 - Some people choose an area they no longer pursue at A level.
 For example, some students have used their EPQ as an opportunity to select an art project despite not studying it at A level.

 - If you have a passion for something non-academic e.g. music videos, cheerleading, army cadets etc you may choose to work on this rather than something related to a school subject.

 When do I carry out and complete the Project?

-You will all begin your Project in June, following your AS examinations.
-We hope that most of you will finish the bulk of your Project by the Christmas break so that you can complete your Presentation and Log Book early in the New Year.
+You will all begin your Project in October.
+We hope that most of you will finish your Project including your Presentation and Log Book by the Easter break.

 Can I submit a Project I have completed at another time?